-- Hopelessness is defined as when there feels like there is no way forward. - Hopelessness is a sense of being stuck and that things will never change. - Hopelessness is something that is experienced on earth.
-Our design was not to feel hopeless, but since the fall in the garden, hopelessness entered.
+- Hopelessness is defined experiencing a feeling of despair, seeing no way forward. - Hopelessness is a sense of being stuck and believing nothing will ever change. - Hopelessness is experienced here on earth.
+We were not designed to feel hopeless, but since the fall in the Garden of Eden, hopelessness has been a part of our emotional brokenness.